zkmove/halo2-verifier.move/doc/is-zero.md

 }
 ```

+- Step 9.
+Transsaction detail can be found at devnet of [Aptos explorer](https://explorer.aptoslabs.com/?network=devnet).

+### Unit test
+    source code can be verified by `cargo test`.

+    ```
+        cargo test --package vk-gen-examples --lib -- examples::is_zero::is_zero_circuit_test --exact --nocapture
+    ```

 ### Tips
 - once repeat the verification, please remove .aptos/config.yaml.
-- please take care the folder to run command, for example, some command of "aptos run" need to run under root folder.
+- please take care the directory to run command, for example, some command of "aptos run" need to run under root directory of project.